railsbridge-boston/docs-hardfork/sites/en/workshop/command_line.deck.md

 # Try it!

-When you ran `ls`, you probably saw `workspace`.
+When you ran `ls`, you probably saw `Desktop`.
 That's a directory.
 (If you didn't, ask a TA!).

 Type this and press **Return** or **Enter**:

-    cd workspace
+    cd Desktop

-# In the workspace
+# In the desktop folder

 From now on, I'll just say "run" for new commands.

 Run:

-    mkdir railsbridge_ruby
+    mkdir example_folder
     ls

-You should see the `railsbridge_ruby` both on your computer's desktop and in the output of `ls`.
+You should see the `example_folder` both on your computer's desktop and in the output of `ls`.

 # Errors